DeGefen/BigData/content/Questions/Questions.md

 - C) To replicate data
 - D) To compress data
 ?
-- Amswer: B) To split data logically for faster queries
+- Answer: B) To split data logically for faster queries
 Explanation: Partitions in Hive allow for faster queries by logically splitting data based on column values.
 See: [[Apache Hive]]
 <!--SR:!2025-07-28,1,140-->